Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 ### Cell cycle states

 It would be useful to know which stages of the cell cycle our samples are in, as this leads to potentially unwanted variation between cells.
-Here's a brief reminder of the cell cycle states:
+Here's a brief reminder of the cell cycle phases:

 <img alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/cell_cycle.png'>